aorestr/selenium-in-docker/README.md

 Your system status will be the same as before starting the process.

 To make things even more easier, I've created a `Makefile` with some helpful rules defined.
 Run `make run-tests-and-clean` and all tests will run and then the environment will be cleaned up.
+This is the option I highly encourage to use.

-### Debug mode
+#### Debug mode
 If you would like to see what it's happening on the Docker, you can use the "debug" mode.
 Just edit file `.env`, set `DEBUG` to `-debug` and then follow [this instructions here](https://github.com/SeleniumHQ/docker-selenium#debugging).